mooreryan/gleam_xmlm/README.md

 fprof:analyse({dest, "_output/profile.fprof"}).
 ```

+([fprof:apply](https://www.erlang.org/doc/apps/tools/fprof#apply/3) can be helpful here too.)

 If you want to profile using a longer file, you can run the following instead.

 ```
 Input = bench@run_in_shell:make_input("/home/ryan/projects/gleam/xmlm/test/test_files/33397721_long.xml").